Medical Information for Americans Traveling Abroad

 What To Do If You Get Sick While Traveling

 High Risk Diseases for Travelers

 After You Return

 Travel medicine is a specialized area of health care that focuses on the needs of travelers, particularly those who travel to other countries.

 Generally, doctors and others who specialize in travel medicine are experts in infectious diseases.
 Their expertise often includes knowledge of specific geographical locations and information about health conditions and disease outbreaks in different countries.

 Travel medicine specialists know requirements for foreign countries related to vaccinations, health reports, availability of medications, and other health care treatments for diseases and disorders.

-For people planning to travel out of the U.S., particularly to the developing countries of Africa, Asia, and Latin America, it is extremely important to talk with a travel medicine specialist as far in advance of your trip as possible.
+For people planning to travel out of the U.S., particularly to the Africa, Asia, and Latin America, it is extremely important to talk with a travel medicine specialist or a doctor who is familiar with travel medicine, as far in advance of your trip as possible.